-Computer Information Systems - Produce graduates who are equipped to make valuable contributions to the field of cybersecurity, cyber operations, database, and networking.
+To produce graduates who are equipped to make valuable contributions to the field of cybersecurity, cyber operations, database, and networking.
 The program also prepares graduates to identify and analyze business opportunities, effectively utilize information technology in business process management and maintain current knowledge of emerging and changing information system methodologies and technologies.